ManticoreGamesInc/platform-documentation/src/references/perks/program.md

 !!! note
     Limited Time Perks do not automatically renew.

 Creators control what kind of perks they use and how to add them to their games.
-There is no limit to the number of Perks a creator can have, and one Perk can apply to several of a creator’s games.
+There is no limit to the number of Perks a creator can have, and one Perk can apply to several of a creator's games.

 Perks are added using the Core editor, where the creator can set the price, behavior, and appearance.
 The creator can customize it further using [Lua and the Core API](../../api/player.md).
-The Perks system also includes a full testing suite for testing purchases, daily analytics reports, giving the creator complete control over how to design their game’s monetization.
+The Perks system also includes a full testing suite for testing purchases, daily analytics reports, giving the creator complete control over how to design their game's monetization.

 When a player buys a Perk, Core handles the transaction from start to finish.
-The Credits go to the creator’s account, at which point the creator can spend them in other Core games or in the Core shop.
+The Credits go to the creator's account, at which point the creator can spend them in other Core games or in the Core shop.

 To learn more about how to create Perks for your game, see the [Perks reference](../perks/implementing.md)